ropensci/allodb/eval-parse.md

 -   We are now testing the equations are correct or will trigger an informative error message.

-TODO: LET ME KNOW IF YOU NEED HELP.
-BELOW I SHOW A GIST OF WHAT A `validate_equation()` MIGHT LOOK LIKE.

 ## Unsafe

 [Online we